AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

     # filtered out (which will also keep our totals at 100%)
 filtered_proportions <- colSums(major_taxa_proportions_tab) - colSums(temp_filt_major_taxa_proportions_tab)
 filt_major_taxa_proportions_tab <- rbind(temp_filt_major_taxa_proportions_tab, "Other"=filtered_proportions)

+  ## don't worry if the numbers or taxonomy vary a little, this might happen due to different versions being used
+  ## from when this was initially put together
 ```

 Now that we have a nice proportions table ready to go, we can make some figures with it.
 While not always all that informative, expecially at the level of resolution we're using here (phyla and proteo classes only), we'll make some stacked bar charts, boxplots, and some pie charts.
 We'll use ggplot2 to do this, and for these types of plots it seems to be easiest to work with tables in [narrow format](https://en.wikipedia.org/wiki/Wide_and_narrow_data#Narrow){:target="_blank"}.
 We'll see what that means, how to transform the table, and then add some information for the samples to help with plotting.